Joltanq/civ-ipriot-smiley/knowledge_and_evidence.md

 2. For those smileys that blink, does the author expect them to blink in the same way?
 Explain.

 > Yes.
-Becuase of the way the colours have been defined in the if statement (line 31 in happy), all happy smileys will blink the same way
+Because of the way the colours have been defined in the if statement (line 31 in happy), all happy smileys will blink the same way
 > If the author wanted the ability to control the way each instance of a Happy Smiley blinking, they could've included it as a parameter in the draw_eyes attribute instead
 >

 3. Referring to the implementation of blink in the Happy and Sad Smiley classes, give a brief explanation of what polymorphism is.

 > Polymorphism refers to the ability of different classes implementing the same methods to perform different behaviours
-> In the Smiley example, both happy and sad have their own methods to draw a mouth, but becuase of polymorphism, we are able to draw different shapes with it
+> In the Smiley example, both happy and sad have their own methods to draw a mouth, but because of polymorphism, we are able to draw different shapes with it

-might need to change this answer?

 4. How is inheritance used in the blink method, and why is it important for polymorphism?